Rogergonzalez21/rogergonzalez21.github.io-src/content/pages/about_eng.rst

 :status: published
 :lang: en

-My name is Roger González, Computer engineer graduated in the "Universidad Tecnológica del Centro" in Valencia, Venezuela, and welcome to my webpage.
-I've been planning this proyect for almost 2 years! (quite a long time!).
+My name is Roger González, I am a Computer Engineer who graduated from "Universidad Tecnológica del Centro" in Valencia, Venezuela.
+Welcome to my webpage.
+I've been planning this project for almost 2 years now!
+(Quite a long time!).

-My principal motive is to write about things that I like, like programming, code snipets, music, food, travels, basicly anything!
+My principal drive is to write about things that I like, such as programming, code snipets, music, food, travels, basically about anything and everything!

 So **welcome**, make yourself at home.